 The thing with self care is there are elements which should be part of your everyday routine, just like brushing your teeth.
 These aspects of self care ensure you keep your care level topped up.
 A key aspect is knowing what self care strategies work for YOU and can help you get back on track.
 In this factsheet we aim to help you consider all of that.

-Read below the list below to get your started and why download and print out our TLC for beginners action template and fill it out whilst you read along.
+Read below the list below to get your started and why download a copy of this factsheet and our TLC for beginners action template and fill it out whilst you read along.

 what things can you do and/or include in a packed and hectic day.
 It’s a bit like how do you eat a cookie the size of NSW?
 Take one small bite at a time.